ateixeira/mern-stack/README.md

   npm start
 ```
 ## Production deployment
 The webpack configuration file was separeted in **webpack.prod.config.js** and **webpack.dev.config.js**.
-On server/server.js file, based on the env variable ENV_NODE, the proper configuration file is loaded on webpack hot/dev middleware in case of development env.
+On server/server.js file the proper configuration file is loaded on webpack hot/dev middleware based on the env variable ENV_NODE.

-When deployed to production (first tests were made using Heroku), the npm **postintall** directive when called runs **npm run build**, that sets the ENV_NODE to production and bundles the app with the --config flag pointing to the production config file.
+When deployed to production (first tests were made using Heroku), the npm **postintall** script when called runs **npm run build**.
+The build script sets the ENV_NODE to production and bundles the app with the --config flag pointing to the production config file.

-To try it on heroku just push the app up and it will transparently be set-UP.
+To try it on heroku just push the app up and it will be transparently set-UP.